No-scalpel aesthetic medicine triumphs in China

 According to the Chinese Association of Plastic and Aesthetic Surgery, the sector is expected to reach 300 billion yuan ($ 47.48 billion) this year, seven times more than in 2013.

-Non-invasive techniques represent a very important segment of this trend, while surgery is losing steam, according to the US firm of consulting companies Frost & Sullivan.
+Non-invasive techniques represent a very important segment of this trend, while surgery is losing steam, according to the US firm of business advice Frost & Sullivan.

-But the authorities want to prevent the sector from developing in a chaotic way: they prohibit advertising practices that contribute to “appearance anxiety” and physical complexes.
+But the authorities want to prevent the industry from developing in a chaotic way: they prohibit advertising practices that contribute to “appearance anxiety” and physical complexes.

 Specialty clinics cannot present “before and after” photos of an intervention or promote “unrealistic standards of beauty.”